 Some general tips – I suggest choosing a colour palette & dressing everyone around that colour scheme.
 Mix it up & layer on some accessories & textures.
 Neutrals & earthy tones are classic & timeless.
 Jewel tones, pastels, & pops of colour always work well.
 If you’ve got a throw rug that matches, bring it along!

 What to avoid?
 Cringey matchy-matchy outfits.
 Avoid logos & large branding images on t-shirts.
 Avoid ugly/tired shoes.
+Try not to wear crazy patterns that might clash.
 Red, white & loud patterns will command attention in your final photos, so avoid these if you want the focus of your portraits to be your beautiful family faces.

-If getting a bit of a pamper beforehand is likely to make you feel refreshed & most beautiful, then I encourage you to book in a hair styling session, a good massage, & a makeup appointment.
-Whilst these may seem counter-intuitive to the ‘raw & honest’ everyday approach of lifestyle photos, if they make you feel confident that will show up in your general disposition.
+If getting a bit of a pamper beforehand is likely to make you feel refreshed & most beautiful, then I encourage you to book in a hair styling session, a good massage, & a make-up appointment.
+Whilst these may seem counter-intuitive to the ‘raw & honest’ everyday approach of lifestyle photos, I want you to feel & be your best selves… if those things make you feel confident that will show up in your general disposition.

-Above all else, avoid anything you’re not comfortable in or can’t move in.
+Above all else, I want you to feel comfortable in clothes you’re happy to sit in, and that allow you to move freely.
 We don’t want your body language & memory of the session to be a memory of how uncomfortable you were in your clothes!

 The last thing I want clients to be worried about when doing a home newborn session – just days into parenthood & sleep deprivation – is the chores.
 That said, there are a few places I do tend to do your home sessions & small adjustments around those areas can help alleviate the anxiety you might feel about the tidiness of your home.